 Back pain may be a disc problem.
 Back pain may be a spinal ligament problem.

-Doctors at the Mayo Clinic have published a paper entitled: Comparative role of disc degeneration and ligament failure on functional mechanics of the lumbar spine.
+So when is it a disc problem that needs surgery and when is it a spinal ligament weakness problem that does not need surgery?
+Doctors at the Mayo Clinic (1) have published a paper entitled: Comparative role of disc degeneration and ligament failure on functional mechanics of the lumbar spine.
 In this paper the Mayo Clinic researchers wanted to make a clear definition between two problems affecting low back pain patients.

 - First, that pain could be coming from the discs.